Puumanamana/deepimpute_paper_scripts/README.md

   - Jurkat, 293T, neuron9k from the 10X genomics platform
   - GSE67602, GSE99330 (Fish_Dropseq), GSE102827 (Hrvatin dataset)
   - The RNA FISH dataset is avaiable at https://www.dropbox.com/sh/g9c84n2torx7nuk/AABZei_vVpcfTUNL7buAp8z-a?dl=0
-- Impute all the datasets with all 7 methods (or the ones that can be ran)
+- Impute all the datasets with all the other 6 methods (or the ones that can be ran)
 - Undo normalization if the result is normalized
 - Collect all results and organize them the following way:
   - Accuracy experiment: All datasets (jurkat, 293T, neuron9k, GSE67602) are stored in a single h5 file, where each dataset is in a different group, and each group keys correspond to all methods + the cell labels (`cells` key), the gene labels (`genes` key), the masked dataset (`raw` key), and the true dataset ('truth' key)
-  - FISH experiment: There are 3 groups: `dropseq`, `fish`, `imputed`. the dropseq group consists in the raw dropseq data (`raw`) + the `genes` and `cells` labels.
+  - FISH experiment: Also a single `.h5 file`.
+There are 3 groups: `dropseq`, `fish`, `imputed`. the dropseq group consists in the raw dropseq data (`raw`) + the `genes` and `cells` labels.
 The `fish` group contains the same information in `data`, `genes` and `cells`.
 The `imputed` group has one key per imputation method.
-  - Downstram analysis experiment: One .h5ad (`scanpy` format) per dataset (sim or Hrvatin) per method.
+  - Downstram analysis experiment: One `.h5ad` (`scanpy` format) per dataset (sim or Hrvatin) per method.
 The naming is `${method}_${dataset}.h5ad`
   - Speed / memory: You will need to setup a google cloud account (detailed specs are in the paper) and setup the instance.
 A specific docker instance for this experiment is available in the speed_memory folder.
 For this dataset, you will need to download the Mouse1M dataset from the [10X genomics website](https://www.10xgenomics.com/solutions/single-cell/) and subsample the resulting dataset with the cell numbers specified at the beginning of the `wrapper.nf` file.
+Each subsampled dataset must be named `mouse1M_{nb_cells}_{transposed,nonTranspoed}.csv`, where the files ending with {transposed} have cells as rows and genes as columns, whereas {nonTransposed} corresponds to gene as rows and cells as columns.

 # Running the scripts
 You can run the scripts inside a Docker container.
 Docker is available at https://www.docker.com/